-Our top pick slot for the best pillow for side sleepers was a stiff competition between the Scrumptious and the Coop (reviewed below).
-After a thorough consideration and comparison though, our review team settled for the former for 2 major reasons: its unique curved design and its amazing plushy feeling.
+Our top pick for the best side sleeper pillow was between the Scrumptious and the Coop.
+After a thorough consideration and comparison, our review team decided on the Scrumptious for 2 major reasons: its unique curved design and its amazing plushy feeling.

-Handcrafted in Los Angeles, the Scrumptious pillow was originally meant for the side sleepers although most back sleepers are also using it nowadays.
-This pillow is made with a combination of shredded gel memory foam and silk-like fiber.
-The essence here is to offer you a good level of support for your spinal, shoulders, and neck alignment needs without making the pillow so stiff beneath you.
+Handcrafted in Los Angeles, the Scrumptious pillow was originally meant for the side sleepers but has turned into a back sleepers staple pillow.
+The pillow is made with a combination of shredded gel memory foam and silk-like microfiber to offer you a good level of support for your spinal, shoulders, and neck alignment without a feel stiff beneath you.

-In addition, the shredded memory foam fillings allow air to pass through thereby solving the issue of heat retention that is commonplace with solid block memory foam pillows.
+In addition, the shredded memory foam fillings allow air to pass through thereby solving the issue of heat retention and breathability that is commonplace with solid block memory foam pillows.

 Right off the bat, the major difference between these 2 pillows is that the Scrumptious is a notch higher in terms of malleability compared to the Coop.
-Make no mistake though; the Coop Home Goods remains one of the best memory foam pillow for side sleepers who’d do with a little bit more firmness.
+Make no mistake though; the Coop Home Goods pillow remains one of the best memory foam pillows for side sleepers who love a firm pillow for a good night’s sleep.

-This pillow is made from finely shredded Certipur-us certified memory foam that offers a unique balance between conformability and heat dispersion.
-Its contouring effect gets a really nice boost from its loft-adjustable design and a 2-way stretch inner liner that allows excellent moldability.
+This pillow is made from finely shredded Certipur-US certified memory foam that offers a unique balance between conformability and heat dispersion.
+Its contouring effect is enhanced by its loft-adjustable design and a 2-way stretch inner liner that allows excellent moldability.

 On the other hand, its heat dispersion capabilities are promoted by the luxurious outer cover that is made with highly breathable bamboo to keep you cool all night long.

-This manufacturer understands that The Original may not suit everyone.
+The Original may not suit everyone, that’s just a fact.
 In that case, you’ll get this pillow with a 100-day satisfaction or money-back guarantee.
-This is quite a generous offer considering that you only need utmost a week to determine whether to keep a pillow or not.
+This is quite a generous offer considering that you should only need a week to determine whether to keep a pillow or not.

-- Firm but with a good level of buoyancy
+- Extra firm but with a good level of buoyancy.

 - Its finely shredded foam fillings might make getting a good balance of support and contourability tricky